 A straight hole over a hazard on to an elevated green.

 Big hitters leave the driver in the bag as the hazard is within reach just short of the green.

-Another dogleg left ahead on the short par 4th 11.
+Another dogleg left ahead on the short par 4th 11th hole.

-Long iron or hybrid to the centre of the bend.
-For a short iron into an upward sloping green.
+A long iron or hybrid to the centre of the bend then a short iron into an upward sloping green.

-Watch out for new bunker on the left.
-Left right or long off the tee likely to result in a block shot to the green.
+Watch out for the new bunker on the left.
+Left, right or long off the tee is likely to result in a blocked shot to the green.

 The 12th is the Men’s No 1 stroke hole.

 A long par 4 with a slight dogleg left off the tee.